December 2024

 Format: DOWNLOADABLE PDF

-Delegates will discuss priorities for investment, as well as opportunities for innovation in the agri-food sector, following the £20.4bn allocated to DSIT in the Budget to boost UK R&D, including engineering biology scale up.
-We expect discussion on strategic pathways for achieving the aim of making the UK a world leader in the alternative protein industry, in light of the FSA launching a new sandbox programme to evaluate the safety for cell-cultivated products, as well as the launch of the new Regulatory Innovation Office to accelerate public access to new technologies.
+Delegates discussed priorities for investment, as well as opportunities for innovation in the agri-food sector, following the £20.4bn allocated to DSIT in the Budget to boost UK R&D, including engineering biology scale up.
+We expected discussion on strategic pathways for achieving the aim of making the UK a world leader in the alternative protein industry, in light of the FSA launching a new sandbox programme to evaluate the safety for cell-cultivated products, as well as the launch of the new Regulatory Innovation Office to accelerate public access to new technologies.

-With plans from the Government to invest £15m into a National Alternative Protein Innovation Centre, sessions will discuss next steps for the UK’s research strategy, with the PM signalling the intention of addressing red tape that could hamper innovation and market growth, as well as priorities for R&D, and supporting new product development and commercialisation.
+With plans from the Government to invest £15m into a National Alternative Protein Innovation Centre, sessions discussed next steps for the UK’s research strategy, with the PM signalling the intention of addressing red tape that could hamper innovation and market growth, as well as priorities for R&D, and supporting new product development and commercialisation.